DevAzeredo/Rust-Dioxus-OpenAI/README.md

 # OpenSSL Windows
 To install openssl with vcpkg

 ./vcpkg.exe install openssl:x64-windows

 ./vcpkg.exe integrate install

+# You may
-# you may want to add this to the system environment variables since you'll need it to compile the crate
+- want to add this to the system environment variables since you'll need it to compile the crate

   set VCPKGRS_DYNAMIC=1

-# you may need to install strawberry perl
+- need to install strawberry perl https://strawberryperl.com/

-https://strawberryperl.com/
+# Cargo run and be Happy